 Through an artistic idea, the non-profit has managed to attract students and increase their enthusiasm for their communities and learning services.

 On November 9th, 2014, Publicolor was honored with the 2014 National Arts and Humanities Youth Program Award.
 First Lady Michelle Obama presented the award to Lande Shuman on behalf of the President’s Committee on the Arts and the Humanities, and in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services.
 Publicolor was recognized as one of the country’s best creative youth development programs for using engagement in the arts and the humanities to increase academic achievement, graduation rates, and college enrollment

-Thanks to Publicolor, more than 255,900 low-income children are attending friendly and inviting schools.
-Lande Shuman’s concept, at its core, is based on a rather simple theory: “If you come into a struggling neighborhood and you treat everyone with respect and give them an opportunity to show, and reach, their potential, they will.
+Thanks to Publicolor, more low-income children are attending friendly and inviting schools.
+Lande Shuman’s concept, at its core, is based on a rather simple theory: “If you come into a struggling neighborhood and you treat everyone with respect and give them an opportunity to show, and reach their potential, they will.
 I really believe that.” ■